ProVerif/vscode-proverif-language-service/README.md

 ![Screenshot showing how the extension shows errors from ProVerif](./docs/sample.png)

 Functionality:
 - Highlights the first syntax errors ProVerif finds with the corresponding error.
 For libraries, see below.
+- Press `CTRL` and click on an identifier to navigate to its definition.
+This feature is sill experimental, so do not fully trust it.
 - Press `CTRL`+`SHIFT`+`B` to execute ProVerif over the currently opened file.
 - Configure the proverif bin in the settings, else it is taken from the `$PATH`.